xavierpena/docs/pages/2017-02-28 __ Custom NuGet Packages.md

 * Add this folder as a new NuGet repository: Manage nuget packages => options (top-right corner) => + => Select your folder
 * Select the new nuget repository
 * Select your package

+## Script

+To avoid putting your `nuget.exe` in every single project, you can keep it under a `\tools` directory and have the following .bat script:

+	nuget pack "../src/ProjectDirectory/MyNuspecFile.nuspec" -OutputDirectory "\path\to\your\packages\directory"
+	PAUSE